New York Spirits REALLY Draws In Adults!

 The “New York Spirits” program is ideal for adult audiences.
 It will not only attract them to literature but encourage them to use the library to find out more about topics which really appeal to them.

-October always sells out, and as you would imagine, that’s when most clients want to book “New York Spirits,” so call (716) 940-8963 (that’s my cell number) or email me at email@example.com right away to lock in your preferred date.
+October always sells out, and that’s when most clients want to book “New York Spirits,” so call (716) 940-8963 (that’s my cell number) or email me at email@example.com right away to lock in your preferred date.

 “Thanks again for Friday night’s performance!
 Here’s what our patrons had to say: ‘I enjoyed putting the props with the stories, it made it seem more real that way!’, ‘The doll in the cage scared the **** outta me!’, ‘I loved everything he said!’, ‘When is he coming again?'”